Disability and Jesus consists of a team of competent, committed and experienced coleagues Allow us to introduce them to you on this page.

 Dave runs our website and our presence on social media.
 He is an access auditor and low vision awareness trainer.
 He has written extensivly on issues of visual impairment and is author of two books.

 Dave is registered blind and is a guide dog owner.
 He is an expert on "Clear Print" and has helped many churches on issues of visual impairment.
-You can visit Dave's blog at
+You can visit Dave's occasional blog at

 Rev Katie Tupling